-Blue lips attracts bees, birds and butterflies, so it is suitable as part of a pollinator garden or wildlife habitat in a semi-shady location.
+Blue lips attract bees, birds, and butterflies so it is suitable as part of a pollinator garden or wildlife habitat in a semi-shady location.
 It also is attractive as filler for a mixed shrub border in a woodland garden.
-Because of its dense foliage, it can be used as a unique hedge or even shaped into topiary.
+Due to its dense foliage, it can be used as a unique hedge or even shaped into topiary.

 Blue lips can be grown in a 3-gallon (0.5 cubic feet) or larger container on the porch or patio to enjoy the blooms up close and moved indoors during winter in the cooler zones.
 Be sure the pot provides excellent drainage.

 Sclerochiton harveyanus can be propagated from stem cuttings or seeds in spring.
 For semi- hardwood cuttings, dip stems in rooting hormone and plant in rooting medium such as equal parts bark and polystyrene.
 Keep moist and roots should develop within three weeks.